Home » Recipes » Easy Healthy Dinners » Fish and Seafood » Tuna Poke Bowl With Spicy Mayo

-Make your own Homemade Tuna Poke Bowl in just 20 minutes!
-Fresh raw tuna marinated in soy sauce and sesame oil served on a bed of rice with all your favorite toppings and drizzled with spicy mayo sauce.
+Make your own tuna poke bowl in just 20 minutes!
+Fresh raw tuna is marinated in tamari sauce and sesame oil, then served on a bed of rice with spicy mayo and a rainbow of tasty toppings.

 What You’ll Need